 This shows up in three specific ways, and any team running agents in earnest will recognise all three.

-The first is decisions locked inside AI conversations nobody else can see.
-An engineer sits down on a Tuesday morning, has a forty-minute conversation with their agent, settles a meaningful architectural choice, and ships the work.
-The decision was made.
-It is now in the code.
-But the only record of how the team got to it lives inside one private chat thread.
+- Private decisions.
+An engineer settles a meaningful architectural choice in a forty-minute conversation with their agent and ships the work.
+The only record of how the team got there lives inside one private chat thread.
 By Thursday a colleague is having a different conversation with a different agent and reaching a different conclusion.
 Both are sensible.
 Both are inside the same codebase.
 Neither knows the other exists.

-The second is institutional knowledge decaying inside documents written for an older version of the system.
+- Decaying documentation.
+Institutional knowledge rots inside documents written for an older version of the system, the dynamic I went into at length in the second article in this series.
 Every team has a wiki, an architecture doc, a README.
 Six months ago they were correct.
-Now the system has migrated from Postgres to DynamoDB, the auth flow has been rewritten, two services have been merged into one, and the wiki still confidently describes the previous state.
-When the agent reads it, the agent does its best with what it has been given, and the agent is now wrong with confidence.
+Now the system has migrated databases, the auth flow has been rewritten, two services have been merged into one, and the wiki still confidently describes the previous state.
+When the agent reads it, the agent does its best with what it has been given, and is now wrong with confidence.

 The new discipline

-That is the new constraint.
-Goldratt's discipline applies.
-We have to find it, name it, exploit it, subordinate everything else to it for a while, and invest to remove it.
+Goldratt’s discipline applies.
+We have to find this constraint, name it, exploit it, subordinate everything else to it for a while, and invest to remove it.
 None of those steps has happened seriously yet at industry scale, which is why we are in the moment we are in.

 — Barrie